poseidon/matchbox/Documentation/deployment.md

 *Skip this unless you need to enable the gRPC API*

-The `matchbox` gRPC API allows client apps (`bootcmd` CLI, Tectonic Installer, etc.) to update how machines are provisioned.
+The `matchbox` gRPC API allows client apps (terraform-provider-matchbox, Tectonic Installer, etc.) to update how machines are provisioned.
 TLS credentials are needed for client authentication and to establish a secure communication channel.
 Client machines (those PXE booting) read from the HTTP endpoints and do not require this setup.

 If your organization manages public key infrastructure and a certificate authority, create a server certificate and key for the `matchbox` service and a client certificate and key for each client tool.